20 Facts About Your Favorite Quentin Tarantino Movies

 In a 2007 interview with Newsweek, Tarantino explained the genesis of the idea for Death Proof, the director’s half of Grindhouse: “About 10 years ago, I was talking to a friend about getting a car.
 And I wanted to get a Volvo because I wanted a really safe car.
 I remember thinking that I didn’t want to die in some auto accident like the one in Pulp Fiction … So I was talking to my friend about this, and he said, ‘Well, you could take any car and give it to a stunt team, and for $10,000 or $15,000, they can death-proof it for you.’
 Well, that phrase ‘death proof’ kinda stuck in my head."

 6. CHRISTOPH WALTZ WASN’T THE FIRST CHOICE TO PLAY COLONEL LANDA IN INGLOURIOUS BASTERDS.

 Tarantino originally wanted to cast Leonardo DiCaprio.

-He was given the horse as a birthday gift four years before the movie’s release.
+He was given the horse, whose name is Cheetah, as a birthday gift four years before the movie’s release.

 8. TRUE ROMANCE WAS TARANTINO’S FIRST SCREENPLAY.